World stocks rally on bets over China; U.S., Germany data help

 "Expectations are always a little irrational when it comes to China because of the track record we've seen.
 It's definitely supportive (for the market) and the fact of the matter is they are still the engine of growth," said Peter Kenny, managing director at Knight Capital in Jersey City, New Jersey.

-Wall Street's financial stocks advanced after mixed earnings reports from major banks.
-Wells Fargo & Co (WFC.N) was up 1.6 percent at $30.09 after its quarterly profit topped expectations, offsetting an 11 percent profit drop for Citigroup Inc (C.N), which lost 6 percent to $28.92.
+Wall Street's financial stocks advanced after a mixed earnings reports from major banks.
+Wells Fargo & Co (WFC.N) gained 2.7 percent to $30.40 after its quarterly profit topped expectations, offsetting an 11 percent profit drop for Citigroup Inc (C.N), which lost 3.8 percent to $29.56.

 The KBW Bank index was off 0.35 percent, having risen nearly 11 percent for the year.